jacobahtan/docai-bootcamp-india/exercises/ex0/README.md

 Please make sure you use the prefix that has been assigned to you.
 If you're unsure, please reach out to any moderators.
 <br> So, in the exercises, when you're naming or labeling any artifacts, you will use your prefix.
 In some screenshots, replace the "XX" with your prefix.
-<br> e.g. if A01 is assigned as your prefix
+- e.g. if A01 is assigned as your prefix
-<br> A01_COMPANY_REGISTRY_EXTRACT_STANDARD
+- A01_COMPANY_REGISTRY_EXTRACT_STANDARD
-<br> A01 Company Registry Extract Standard
+- A01 Company Registry Extract Standard

 ## Sample Documents
-Do download these documents as you will be using it later for the exercises.
+Download these documents as you will be using it later for the exercises.
 | Document Type | URL |
 | --- | --- |
 | Company Registry Extract | [CR 1](../documents/Company%20Registry%20Extract%20House%20of%20Companies%20UK.pdf) |